diego-mezquita/treelife/README.md

-# treelive
+# treelife
-TreeLive repository - Diego Mezquita PFC
+TreeLife repository - Diego Mezquita PFC

 This is an Android app that tries to encourage people to recycle by giving them all the info needed about the different recycling containers spots.